xenses/nanotest-py/Tutorial.md

 nanotest-py Tutorial
 ====================

 nanotest is a lightweight, easy-to-use software testing library.
-If you understand what that means, skip ahead to the next section header.
+This document describes how to use the `nanotest` harness to run test suites, and the general use of the `nanotest.py` library to write test suites.
+Please see `pydoc nanotest` for detailed information on the functions contained in the nanotest library.

 How to use nanotest-py